top of page

 Application form: Complete with CV and references

-IFGA Driving Assessment: Minimum 3 drives
+IFGA Driving Assessment: Minimum 2 drives

-National Guiding Certificate: Required (country specific)
+National Guiding Certificate: Required (country-specific)

 Age: 21+

-Requirements: IFGA Advanced Trails Guide (Dangerous Game) RPL
+Requirements: IFGA Trails Guide RPL

 Lead walks in areas with dangerous game.
 IFGA will determine if the listed requirements have been met in order to proceed to the RPL Assessment stage.
 Should any of the requirements be outstanding, IFGA will communicate further with the applicant.

-IFGA Advanced Rifle Handling: Required
+Advanced Rifle Handling: Required

 IFGA Graded Assessment: Required